Nike-Inc/referee/README.md

 We decided it would be easier to just have a separate project for the standalone Kayenta use case, even if there is some duplicated logic.

-## Warning

-This project is very much in a beta state and is undergoing active development.

 ## Features

 ### Canary Config Generation Tool